Time Kings of Las Vegas

 Book 2 of The Chaos Born Trilogy

-On sale at Amazon and Barnes & Noble
+On sale at Amazon

 The Scorched Earth picks up right where Children of Fire left off.
 Grown to adulthood, the Children are in search of the ancient Talismans that can stop the return of Daemron the Slayer, ancient enemy of the Old Gods.
 But in acquiring Daemron’s Ring, they unleashed a flood of Chaos magic on the land—leaving death, destruction, and a vengeful queen in their wake.